bracesoftware/DETUtils-Old/d_commands.md

 ### Notes

 ***Backwards compatibility***
-- a_commands also have backwards compatibility, incase you are upgrading from iZCMD/ZCMD, the ``CMD:`` keyword will still work as nothing changed.
+- d_commands also have backwards compatibility, incase you are upgrading from iZCMD/ZCMD, the ``CMD:`` keyword will still work as nothing changed.
 But, we still recommend creating your future commands using ``command`` and ``alias`` keywords.

 ***Compatibility mode***
-- a_commands have compatibility mode!
+- d_commands have compatibility mode!
 Enable it using:

 ```pawn
 #define A_CMDS_COMPATIBILITY_MODE